 A diet plateau is an unavoidable obstacle for every diet.
 It doesn’t matter if it’s low carb, high fat, juice or detox diets.
 They all struggle with plateaus.

 It’s because a plateau isn’t due to bad diet structure.
 It’s the result of a successful adaption by your body.
-To break through the plateau and continue losing weight you’ll need to make some important adjustments.
+Here’s how to break a diet plateau with a few simple daily adjustments to your eating habits.